chimmelb/connect-lesson/README.md

 This project was a lesson in AWS Connect, both the setup and configuration of the service ("Part 1"), and the deployment of the service ("Part 2").
 Links and refernces will be included here, until I shut down the services within AWS to avoid billing.

+> My Developer thoughts are in quotes throughout the doc.

 # Part 1: The Connect Service

 ## User Story